-- Chapter 1: Updated ILSFA Partners Firms - Chapter 1: Rebranding ABP as Illinois Shines Program (ABP) - Chapter 1: The ILSFA Environmental Justice Community Map and the Income-Eligibility Community Map will be updated based on the 2020 census - Chapter 1: Projects impacted by the updated maps will be allowed to utilize the previous version of the map for the 2023-2024 Program Year - Chapter 1: Information was added on the U.S. Department of Energy National Community Solar Partnership and U.S. Department of Health and Human Services Low-Income Clean Energy Connector pilot - Chapter 2: Updated REC prices - Chapter 2: Clarification on duration of O&M guarantees in relation to a loan agreement for a system purchase - Chapter 2: Added information on the Residential Solar Pilot and Home Repairs and Upgrades Pilot - Chapter 2: ILSFA Community Solar projects approved in the 2023-2024 Program Year and beyond will be required to utilize a single-billing option - Chapter 2: Added a sub-section on the U.S. Department of Energy Low-Income Clean Energy Connector pilot - Chapter 2: Added a sub-section on Community Solar subscriber management - Chapter 2: Added clarifying language about Environmental Justice Communities and Energy Sovereignty budget carveouts - Chapter 2: Added clarifying language around the documentation and transfer of ownership and failure to transfer ownership for Energy Sovereignty projects
+- Chapter 1: Rebranding ABP as Illinois Shines Program (ABP) - Chapter 1: The ILSFA Environmental Justice Community Map and the Income Eligibility Community Map will be updated based on the 2020 census - Chapter 1: Projects impacted by the updated maps will be allowed to utilize the previous version of the map for the 2023-2024 Program Year - Chapter 1: Information was added on the U.S. Department of Energy National Community Solar Partnership and U.S. Department of Health and Human Services Low-Income Clean Energy Connector pilot - Updated reference to the 2024 Long-Term Renewable Resources Procurement Plan - Updated ILSFA Partner Firms - Added clarification on what constitutes Small and Emerging Businesses - Chapter 2: Updated REC prices - Chapter 2: Clarification on duration of O&M guarantees in relation to a loan agreement for a system purchase - Chapter 2: Added information on the Residential Solar Pilot and Home Repairs and Upgrades Pilot Small and Emerging Business Guide - Chapter 2: ILSFA Community Solar projects approved in the 2023-2024 Program Year and beyond will be required to utilize a single billing option - Chapter 2: Added a sub-section on the U.S. Department of Energy Low-Income Clean Energy Connector pilot - Chapter 2: Added a sub-section on Community Solar subscriber management - Chapter 2: Added clarifying Added information on updates to the Environmental Justice Community Map - Removed language about Environmental Justice Communities and Grassroots Educators providing education about Energy Sovereignty budget carveouts